Gaussian-Based Parametric Bijections For Automatic Projection Filters: Numerical Examples

 In this equation, $x_{1,t}$ is the fraction of the suspected population, $x_{2,t}$ is the fraction of the infected population, assuming that the population size is constant.
 The fraction of the recovered population is given by $1-(x_{1,t}+x_{2,t})$, and its dynamic is non-stochastic which can be excluded from the SDE.
 The constants $\beta,\mu,\lambda$ correspond to the average number of contacts per infection per day, the birth rate, and the recovery rate of the infected people, respectively.
 The constants $\sigma$, and $k$ are positive constants associated with the process and measurement noises, respectively.

 If $0<\beta<\min(\lambda+\mu -\frac{\sigma^2}{2},2\mu)$ then the disease-free equilibrium $x_\ast = (1,0)$ is globally asymptotically stable \cite[Theorem 2.1]{tornatore2005}.
 Therefore, the stationary probability measure has no density with respect to the Lebesgue measure.
 The high-density domain of the conditional probability density of SIR dynamics will be shrinking in time.
-In our simulation, we chose $\mu=0.2,\beta=0.126,\lambda=0.1,\sigma=0.2,k=10^{-4}$ and set the initial density to be a Gaussian density with mean $[0.95,0.02]^\top$ and variance $\text{diag}[0.95,0.02]\times 10^{-3}$.
+In our simulation, we chose $\mu=0.2,\beta=0.14,\lambda=0.1,\sigma=0.2,k=10^{-4}$ and set the initial density to be a Gaussian density with mean $[0.95,0.02]^\top$ and variance $\text{diag}[0.95,0.02]\times 10^{-3}$.
 Using a similar exponential family to that of the previous section, we compare here the performance of the projection filter achieved by using the bijection \eqref{eq:phi_xi_gaussian} and GPQ level 5 with that of the particle filter.
 The Hellinger distance between the two densities at different times can be seen in Figure \ref{fig:Hellinger_SIR}.
-This, therefore, clearly shows that the bijection \eqref{eq:phi_xi_gaussian} can also perform very well in accurately tracking probability densities that shrink with time, as is the case here with SIR dynamics, and, by the same token, also demonstrates the adaptive capability of the proposed bijection \eqref{eq:phi_xi_gaussian}.
+This, therefore, clearly shows that the bijection \eqref{eq:phi_xi_gaussian} can also perform very well in accurately tracking probability densities that shrink in time, as is the case here with SIR dynamics, and, by the same token, also demonstrates the adaptive capability of the proposed bijection \eqref{eq:phi_xi_gaussian}.
+Compared to the projection filter with the proposed bijections, employing the projection filter alongside GPQ level 8 and the static bijection $\tanh^{-1}$ leads to an ill-defined projection density within just a few iterations.